 There’s never been a better time to play games on PC.
-Not only does the PC get the lion’s share of the best new games, PC gamers can choose from a back catalogue that makes even the most stocked console library look paltry.
+Not only does the PC get the lion’s share of the best new games, but PC gamers also have a back catalogue that makes even the most stocked console library look paltry.

-For a couple of years now, we’ve been maintaining a list of the 12 best PC games.
+For a couple of years now, we’ve been maintaining a list of the best PC games.
 (Among our staff, it is the trickiest and most hotly debated of all of our “bests” lists.)
 That list includes the 12 best modern PC games; they’re the games we would recommend if you just got a new PC and wanted to see what it could do.
-The list has never been complete, however, because it doesn’t include any of the multitude of incredible classic games that PC gamers can and still do enjoy.
+The list has never been complete, however, because it doesn’t include any of the multitudes of incredible best classic PC games that gamers can and still do enjoy.